textileio/community/docs/powergate/localnet.md

 #### Start storing data

-You are now ready to start storing and retrieving data using the Powergate.
+You're now ready to start storing and retrieving data using the Powergate.
 Read more on [Storing Data with the FFS](ffs.md).

 ## Localnet with Lotus Client

-You can run the localnet to make use of the [Lotus Client](https://lotu.sh/) with all the benefits described in the introduction but no Powergate or IPFS components.
+You can run the localnet to make use of the [Lotus Client](https://lotu.sh/) with all the benefits described in the introduction but with no Powergate or IPFS components.

 ### Run from Docker image